nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Branches-view.md

 - '>' indicates "outgoing" commits
 - '<' indicates "incoming" commits.

+## Additional Log Window Features
+These features are only available in the **Branches View** of the [Log window](Log-Window.md).

-The checkboxes in front of refs (only in the Branches view of the Log window) are used to select which branches are shown in the Graph.
-The used color inside the checkbox is the color used in the Graph for the ref symbol.
-Clicking a checkbox of a category (e.g. "Features" or "\<remote\>") selects/unselects all refs of this category.
+- The checkboxes in front of refs (e.g. branches or commits on local or remote repostories) are used to select which branches are shown in the Graph.
+- The used color inside the checkbox is the color used in the Graph for the ref symbol.
+- Clicking a checkbox of a category (e.g. "Features" or "\<remote\>") selects/unselects all refs of this category.

-If "Recyclable Commits" is selected, all commits not reachable by refs are shown in the Graph.
-That is useful to, e.g., access a previous commit after amending a commit, or after a ref has been deleted.
+- If "Recyclable Commits" is selected, all commits in the local repository which are not reachable by refs are shown in the Graph. e.g., this can be useful to access a previous commit after amending a commit, or after a ref has been deleted.
+  Note that unreachable commits are eventually garbage collected (permanently deleted) after the configured retention period (default 90 days).

 ## Upstream Tracked Branch
 Git allows a branch to track an upstream branch on a remote.